Implementation of Support Vector Machines using Reaction Networks: Discussion

 \section{Discussion}

-We have shown how to implement hard margin support vector machines using reaction networks.
-Our method involves implementing the feedforward and backpropagation module of the support vector machine.
-Towards this, we have used various sub-modules to accomplish this.
-In particular, these include the addition module, the subtraction module, the multiplication module, the comparison module and the approximate majority module.
-To handle sequential execution of reactions, we use time-scale separation, which is handled by the oscillation module coupled with doping.
-To handle the possibility of negative weights and biases, we make use of the dual rail encoding.
+We have presented a reaction network–based framework for implementing soft-margin support vector machines (SVMs).
+The proposed method realizes both the feedforward and backpropagation modules of the SVM through a collection of submodules.
+Specifically, the design incorporates addition, subtraction, multiplication, comparison, and approximate majority modules.
+Sequential execution of reactions is achieved via time-scale separation, and implemented using an Hopf oscillator.
+To handle the possibility of negative weights and biases, we utilize dual-rail encoding.

 Our work intersects with several other works that have used reaction networks to implement machine learning algorithms.
-In particular, these include the use of reaction networks to model neural networks~\cite{anderson2021reaction}, the use of reaction networks to implement boltzmann machines~\cite{poole2017chemical,poole2025autonomous} and also to compute maximum likelihood estimates~\cite{gopalkrishnan2016scheme}.
+Related approaches include the modeling of neural networks through chemical reaction networks \cite{anderson2021reaction}, the implementation of Boltzmann machines \cite{poole2017chemical,poole2025autonomous}, and the computation of maximum likelihood estimates \cite{gopalkrishnan2016scheme}.